Sic Parvis Magna Sample Chapter—Life at Plymouth

 “But why?” pressed Francis.

-“They dragged him out of the church.
-Kylter, the priest at that church, stabbed him.”
+“No. They dragged him out of the church.
+Kyler, the priest at that church, stabbed him outside.”

-“A priest?” mouthed Francis, recalling the fiery priest arguing with the crowd.
+“A priest?!” mouthed Francis, recalling the fiery priest arguing with the crowd.

 John nodded.
 “A large mob lingered for days.
-His majesty’s council decided to pardon most, condemning twenty-eight as examples.”
+His Majesty’s council decided to pardon most, condemning twenty-eight as examples.”

 “What?
 Who called you a heretic?”